Studying sociology opens up a range of careers in areas such as welfare, education, social research, and local and central government

-- appreciating the complexity and diversity of social situations;
+- appreciate the complexity and diversity of social situations

-- applying sociological theory to society's organisations, including schools, hospitals and offices;
+- apply sociological theory to society's organisations, including schools, hospitals and offices

-- knowledge and understanding of research methods, analysis and statistical techniques;
+- apply different research methods, analysis and statistical techniques

-- developing opinions and new ideas on societal issues;
+- develop opinions and new ideas on societal issues

-- the ability to understand, scrutinise and re-assess common perceptions of the social world;
+- think creatively and independently in order to understand, scrutinise and re-assess common perceptions of the social world

-- relating sociological knowledge to social, public and civic policy;
+- relate sociological knowledge to social, public and civic policy

 What do sociology graduates do?